urbanware-org/wideredist/README.md

 * *Windows 7* and above or *Windows Server 2016* and above
 * *PowerShell* 2.0 or higher

-In April 2026, it is still possible to manually update the *Windows Defender* definitions under *Windows 7* using the downloadable updates from the *Microsoft* website, even though the support of the operating was discontinued in January 2020.
+As of April 2026, it is still possible to manually update the *Windows Defender* definitions on *Windows 7* using the downloadable updates provided by *Microsoft*, even though support for the operating system ended in January 2020.

 ## Installation